Thunderbolt (interface): Vulnerability to DMA attacks

 Thunderbolt 3 – like many high-speed expansion buses, including PCI Express, PC Card, ExpressCard, FireWire, PCI, and PCI-X — is potentially vulnerable to a direct memory access (DMA) attack.
 If users extend the PCI Express bus (the most common high-speed expansion bus in systems As of 2018) with Thunderbolt, it allows very low-level access to the computer.
 An attacker could physically attach a malicious device, which, through its direct and unimpeded access to system memory and other devices, would be able to bypass almost all security measures of the operating system, allowing the attacker to read and write system memory, potentially exposing encryption keys or installing malware.
-Such attacks have been demonstrated, modifying inexpensive commodity Thunderbolt hardware.
-The IOMMU virtualization, if present, and configured by the BIOS and the operating system, can close a computer's vulnerability to DMA attacks, but only if a malicious device can't alter the code that configures the IOMMU before the code is executed.
+Such attacks have been demonstrated by modifying inexpensive commodity Thunderbolt hardware.
+The IOMMU virtualization, if present, and configured by the BIOS and the operating system, can close a computer's vulnerability to DMA attacks, but only if the IOMMU can block the DMA access of malicious device.
 As of 2019, the major OS vendors had not taken into account the variety of ways in which a malicious device could take advantage of complex interactions between multiple emulated peripherals, exposing subtle bugs and vulnerabilities.
-Some UEFI implementations offer Kernel DMA Protection.
-Intel® VT-d-based direct memory access (DMA) protection is a requirement for Thunderbolt 4 Certification.
+Some motherboard and UEFI implementations offer Kernel DMA Protection.
+Intel VT-d-based direct memory access (DMA) protection is a mandatory requirement for Thunderbolt 4 Host Certification.

 This vulnerability is not present when Thunderbolt is used as a system interconnection (IPoTB supported on OS X Mavericks), because the IP implementation runs on the underlying Thunderbolt low-latency packet-switching fabric, and the PCI Express protocol is not present on the cable.
 That means that if IPoTB networking is used between a group of computers, there is no threat of such DMA attack between them.